Select Page

 The Fall of the Berlin Wall

-The Berlin Wall stood for 28 years before finally falling on November 9, 1989.
-The event was a result of political changes and popular pressure, primarily driven by peaceful protests in East Germany.
+The Barline Wall was in existence for 28years before it came Crashing down on November 9, 1989.
+It was as a result of political transition and pressure from the people; mainly demonstrations in East Germany.

 Conclusion